 Are Google Sites searchable?

-Yes, Google Sites rank on Google and other search engines.
-But you should optimize Google Sites by adding relevant keywords, interlinking, and building backlinks to index and rank better.
+Yes, Google Sites ranks on Google and other search engines.
+However, you can optimize Google Sites by adding relevant keywords, interlinking content, and building backlinks to improve indexing and ranking.

-Furthermore, you can add a site search box to Google Sites to make the website searchable to users.
+Furthermore, you can add a site search box to Google Sites, making the website searchable to users.

-Can I use Google Sites with my own domain name?
+Can I use Google Sites with my domain name?

 Yes, you can map your domain name to any Google Site.